cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 definition.
 Errors specific to those conventions are visualized directly within the diagram.

-The numbered errors shown in the overview screenshot above are each examined below in sequence, using a deliberately constructed profile that contains each type of error so they can be illustrated and resolved one by one.
+The numbered errors shown in the overview screenshots above are each examined below in sequence, using a deliberately constructed profile that contains each type of error so they can be illustrated and resolved one by one.